 During the Summer Camp, children take part in a wide range of fun and educational activities including drama, art, cooking, off-site trips and sport.
 The emphasis is on making learning fun and preparing the new pupils so that they settle more easily into school when they arrive in September.

-The camp runs from 9am until 4 pm every day for 3 days.
-Pupil may attend an individual day but it is recommended that they attend all 3.
+The camp runs from 9 am until 4 pm every day for three days.
+Pupils may attend an individual day but it is recommended that they attend all three.
 Pupils can buy a full range of food from one of our catering outlets, The Hub or bring their own packed lunches.
-Aims of the summer camp:

 Once our pupils have joined us we then run an overnight camp for each House.
 During this on-site event pupils have a chance to bond even closer with their Tutor group and continue with their experiences of working together and building resilience.